 Occupational therapy helps patients develop or regain the ability to carry out everyday tasks at home, work and in social settings.
 This can include working on fine and gross motor skills, coordination, and sensory skills to help you do things like shower, drive a car, and use a pen.
 Occupational therapists help patients who’ve suffered both physical and cognitive impairments and work as part of a team in your care.
-Our team includes a certified hand therapist and a stroke clinical specialist.
+Our team includes certified hand therapists.

 Speech therapy evaluates and addresses communication impairments that may result from an injury, illness, or cognitive disorder.
 CMC’s speech therapists can help you express yourself again, whether you’ve suffered the effects of a stroke or are recovering from an illness or injury that affected your ability to speak.